iacobo/kmer-hmp/README.md

 If there are gap characters in a sequence, e.g.:

-    ACACAC-GTG
+    ACA-CACGTG

-Within a given window, the program will ignore the gap characters, thus the k-mers returned for this window (of size 10) for this sequence would be:
+the program will ignore the gap characters, thus the k-mers returned for this window (of size 10) for this sequence would be:

     ACACA
      CACAC
       ACACG
         CACGT
          ACGTG

+Note that no value is associated to position 4.

 ### What happens when a window overlaps multiple alignments?